Kingatsar/oeil-ouragan-project/README.md

         - if you don't see the data, refesh the card with refresh button

 ### SERVER
-1- install expresss
+ 1- Install expresss

-2- install no demon
+ 2- Install no demon
 install nodemon for restarting the node application when file changes i

 ```cmd